chadhindsight/maps-typescript/README.md

 ## Maps App with TypeScript

-This is a basic web application that randomly gnerates a user and a company, displays there location on googlemaps, and displays some information when the respective markers are clicked.
+This is a basic web application that randomly generates a user and a company, displays their location on googlemaps, and displays some information when the respective markers are clicked.